 I came to the richest country in the world, so why are they drinking the lousiest coffee?

-Works in the tea business in Indonesia, still a Dutch colony.
+Works in the tea business in Indonesia.
 This pivotal experience eventually inspires him to bring darkly roasted Indonesian beans to an unaware coffee-drinking public.